SettleMint

 Wallet binding after onboarding

-A user cannot replace the registered wallet address through a normal profile edit.
-If a wallet is lost or compromised, an Identity manager uses the identity recovery workflow.
-Recovery previews the selected user, wallet, current identity status, and token balances for the wallet being reviewed.
+If a wallet is lost or compromised, an Identity manager runs the recovery workflow.
+The flow previews the user's current status and balances and waits for explicit confirmation.

 Use Recover a user's identity when wallet access cannot be restored.
 Use Verify KYC to issue the claims that let the recovered identity resume regulated activity.